Prajwal208V/PreapBytes/js/README.md

 115. ### Why do you need JSON

      When exchanging data between a browser and a server, the data can only be text.
 Since JSON is text only, it can easily be sent to and from a server, and used as a data format by any programming language.

+     Features:-
+     Easy to use – JSON API offers high-level facade, which helps you to simplify commonly used use-cases.
+     Performance – JSON is quite fast as it consumes very less memory space, which is especially suitable for large object graphs or systems.
+     Free tool – JSON library is open source and free to use.
+     Doesn’t require to create mapping – Jackson API provides default mapping for many objects to be serialized.
+     Clean JSON – Creates clean, and compatible JSON result that is easy to read.
+     Dependency – JSON library does not require any other library for processing.

      **[⬆ Back to Top](#table-of-contents)**

 116. ### What are PWAs